KhartesViewer/khartes/README.md

 attach to the new data store and move freely through the entire scroll.

-There is much more information about OME/Zarr data stores in the section near the end of this README entitled "Advanced topic: Working with OME/Zarr data stores"
+There is more information about OME/Zarr data stores in the section near the end of this README entitled "Advanced topic: Working with OME/Zarr data stores"